-Legacy Bridger granted select board members and an executive incentive unit awards ("Incentive Units") which contain service and performance vesting conditions.
-Compensation cost for Incentive Units is measured at their grant-date fair value and is equal to the value of the Legacy Bridger's Class D Common shares, which is estimated using an option pricing model.
+Legacy Bridger granted Incentive Units which contain service and performance vesting conditions to select board members and an executive officer.
+Compensation cost for Incentive Units is measured at their grant-date fair value and is equal to the value of the Legacy Bridger's Class D Common shares, which was estimated using an option pricing model.
 Compensation cost for service-based units is recognized over the requisite service period on a straight-line basis.
 For performance related units, expense is recognized when the performance related condition is considered probable.

-In connection with the Closing, the Company along with the Board established and approved and assumed the Bridger Aerospace Group Holdings, Inc. 2023 Omnibus Incentive Plan (the "Plan") which allowed the Company to grant RSUs to certain executives and senior management (the "Participants") of the Company.
+In connection with the Closing, the Company along with the Board established and approved and assumed the Bridger Aerospace Group Holdings, Inc. 2023 Omnibus Incentive Plan (the "Plan") which allowed the Company to grant RSUs to Bridger employees (the "Participants").
 Upon satisfying the vesting conditions, each RSU provides the Participants the right to receive one share of Common Stock.
 The fair value of RSUs is determined based on the number of shares granted and the quoted market price of the Common Stock on the date of grant.
 Compensation cost for the RSUs is recognized as the performance condition of the Closing of the transaction was met and over the requisite service period based on the graded-vesting method.
 The Company accounts for forfeitures as they occur.
 Stock-based compensation is included in Selling, general and administrative expense on the Unaudited Condensed Consolidated Statements of Operations.